Godswilly/react-calculator/README.md

 [Live Demo](https://priceless-cray-687985.netlify.app/)

 ## Getting Started
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running, follow these simple example steps.

 ### Prerequisites

-Make sure Node.js is running on your local machine
+Make sure you have Node.js  running on your local machine.

 ### Setup